-A personal, non-medical, blog chronicling the experiences and learnings of a regular, healthy, person diagnosed with chronic kidney disease (CKD).
+A personal, non-medical, blog chronicling the experiences and learnings of a regular, healthy, person diagnosed with chronic kidney disease (CKD) in 2009 at age 37.
 Feel free to participate with your own experiences and remember that works or fails for me won't necessarily be right for you.
 Please don't take anything here as medical advice and always consult a doctor.

 Saturday, April 11, 2009